SAP-archive/hcp-portal-service-for-pcm/README.md

          1. Communication Method = Direct Connection.
          2. Application Protocol = Http.
          3. Authentication Method = User ID and Password.
          4. Click the Edit Credentials button and set the details (email address) of the TENANT_ADMIN user you have on HCP for the User ID (the user can be found in HCP - Services - Portal Service - Configure Portal Service - Roles).
+Please note that if, for some reason, the TENANT_ADMIN user is locked, the callback will fail.
       4. Review: Review and verify the accuracy of the data you filled in, then click on Finish and then Confirm
    9. In the Communication Arrangement, click the entry of the new arrangement, then click Edit.
    10. Switch to the Technical Data tab.